My opinion of Flender is ⚡️ rather positive, and this is unusual since the platform suffers from some flaws that I am used to pointing out

 Flender was founded in 2015.

-So, apart from its nationality, Flender seems to be just “one more” social lending website.
+So, apart from its nationality, Flender seems to be just “one more” business lending website.

 The platform offers lenders (like me) a rather high returns.
-Lenders can earn an interest rate of up to 16%, but this is not the point, and soon you’ll understand why.
+Lenders can earn an interest rate of up to 16% per loan, but this is not the point, and soon you’ll understand why.

 For lenders, there is no commission to pay, not even on performance.
 I like this aspect, but again, nothing new.